Cashman1396/SinatraCMS-Project-/README.md

 # SinatraCMSProject - Video Game Edition

 Introduction
-Sinatra CMS app for Movies and Movie Reviews
+Sinatra CMS app for Video Games, but it is for anything you like

 Installation